NetFruit-Technologies/LangComm/README.md

 ## Run

+- Run `python3 langcomm.py` in a terminal if you have Mac/Linux.
+- Run `python langcomm.py` in a terminal if you have Windows.

 ## Extra Notes

 Replace `FULL PATH TO TESSERACT EXECUTABLE HERE` (Line 15) with the full path of your Tesseract OCR Engine installation.